Skip to content

 Chikungunya (chik-en-gun-ye) is one of the lesser known viruses transmitted to humans by mosquitoes, but it is gaining notoriety in the Western Hemisphere since its introduction to the Americas in 2013 on several Caribbean islands.
 Certain parts of Africa, Southeast Asia, and India report the largest number of cases each year.
 Areas with known transmission should consider extra preventative measures for newborns, older adults (65+), and people with medical conditions such as diabetes, high blood pressure, and heart disease.
 Chikungunya disease can result in painful and disabling symptoms, but it is rare to see complications resulting in death.
 If a person has been infected, their body will likely build a tolerance for protection against future infections.

-Symptoms of Chikungunya Infection |
+Signs and Symptoms of Chikungunya Virus

-- Following the fever, individuals experience significant joint pain or stiffness usually lasting for weeks or months.
+• Following the fever, individuals experience significant joint pain or stiffness, usually lasting for weeks or months.

 Chikungunya Misdiagnosed as Dengue